-When you hear the title IT professional, do you have an understanding what it actually means?
-Or, what he or she does?
+When you hear the title IT professional, do you have an understanding of what it actually means?
+Or, what they do?
 If you are a professional of any kind, you are engaged or qualified in a profession that requires special education, skill or training.
 All three are necessary requirements for an IT professional to tackle today’s computing world.

 IT professionals characterize or conform to the ethical or technical standards of a profession.
 Technical standards move forward in every industry.
 But the speed of the IT industry arguably moves at a more broad and rapid pace.

 IT, also known as information technology, indicates the transfer or other use of information through computers or computer systems.
 IT professionals do a number of different tasks.
 They are the people who test, build, install, repair, or maintain the hardware and software associated with complex computer systems in one or more locations.

 Some companies will hire several IT professionals throughout the world in order to maintain their wide range of networks of computer systems.
 The nature of the internet allows IT professionals to do their jobs from any location.
 But in certain instances, like when there is a hardware issue, the IT professional will need to physically alter the broken system.

 Once an IT professional is employed, they will constantly be acquiring new IT skills and training.
 This is because not every company that IT professionals service will use one coding language, one operating system, one database tool or one methodology.

 What an IT professional does can be difficult and requires a significant level of knowledge and skill.
 However, a college degree is not always a necessary qualification.
 Many IT professionals do in fact earn degrees from universities and colleges as a way to increase their likelihood of securing a good job.